Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Things to see at COEX Mall:

-• Gangnam hands statue
+• Gangnam style hands statue

 • Starfield Library